SharmaNishchay/Snake/README.md

 - **Left Arrow:** Move the snake left
 - **Right Arrow:** Move the snake right

-## Getting Started
-To play the game, simply open the `index.html` file in your web browser.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to the game, feel free to fork the repository and submit a pull request with your changes.